nicholas477/nicholas477.github.io/_projects/5_multipass_pp.md

     </div>
 </div>
 <div class="caption">
-    Using a scene view extension, I wrote a custom mesh render pass that would draw meshes after motion blur and SSR, but before bloom.
+    Using a scene view extension, I was able to add a mesh render pass that would draw after SSR and motion blur, but before bloom.
 </div>

-I think digging through the engine and seeing what Epic has done with it is a good place to familiarize yourself with it.
-They draw the [AR camera overlay](https://github.com/EpicGames/UnrealEngine/blob/5ccd1d8b91c944d275d04395a037636837de2c56/Engine/Plugins/Experimental/RemoteSession/Source/RemoteSession/Private/Channels/RemoteSessionARCameraChannel.cpp#L136C21-L136C21) with it, .
-You can add in a post processing pass with much more control than the material post processing passes built into the engine.
-You have full control over creating render targets, what shaders are ran, what parameters are passed to the shaders, what passes are ran.
-You can basically do anything.
+So using extensions, you can add in a post processing pass with much more control than the material post processing passes built into the engine.
+You have full control over creating render targets, what shaders are ran, what parameters are passed to the shaders, what passes are ran, etc. You can basically do anything.

+But the drawback is that it isn't as simple as the material post processing passes.
+You have to write rendering code and interface it with game code, and there's a lot of boilerplate code that you have to write just to set up the render targets and insert a post processing pass.

 So anyway what I wanted to make was an interlacing sorta shader that would alternate drawing half the horizontal lines each frame.
 The built-in post processing thing in Unreal doesn't let you access the last frame's image so you can composite the next frame onto it, so that make it untenable as a solution.
 And to be fair, using the scene view extension doesn't let you access the last frame, but what you can do is keep a render target to do temporal effects.
 So for the interlacing effect, I just wrote half the horizontal lines to the render target each frame and kept the other half from the last frame.